-PRIME (Panitumumab Randomized trial In combination with chemotherapy for Metastatic colorectal cancer to determine Efficacy) enrolled 1,183 patients globally.
-Patients were randomized to receive either 6.0 mg/kg of Vectibix and FOLFOX4 once every two weeks (Q2W) or FOLFOX4 alone Q2W.
-The primary endpoint of the study is progression-free survival by KRAS status and secondary endpoints include overall survival, objective response rate, time to progression, duration of response and safety.
-Long-term follow up for overall survival is ongoing.
+The "181" trial is a global, multicenter, randomized, double-blind, placebo-controlled Phase 3 study.
+Patients enrolled in the study (n=1,186) were randomized to receive either 6.0 mg/kg of Vectibix and FOLFIRI every two weeks (Q2W) or FOLFIRI alone Q2W.
+The independently tested co-primary endpoints are progression-free survival and overall survival.
+Secondary endpoints include objective response rate, time to progression, duration of response and safety by KRAS status.